dweekly/docs/pages/deep-linked-ads/dynamic-product-feeds.md

 ### Prepare your Feed Source

 To create a deep linked feed, upload a content or product feed.
-In Branch terminology, this is called a **Feed Source**.
+In Branch terminology, this is called a <notranslate>**Feed Source**</notranslate>.

-When you need to create a **Deep Linked Feed** you'll go through a creation flow that will ask you to select a Feed Source for modification.
+When you need to create a <notranslate>**Deep Linked Feed**</notranslate> you'll go through a creation flow that will ask you to select a Feed Source for modification.

 You'll be asked to enter some attribution tags and optionally configure linking.
 After you've done this, Branch will prepare a Deep Linked Feed, adding any missing columns that are needed, or editing existing columns to use the correct links for deep linking.
 More specifics on the transformation process can be found in our Advanced section.